chainwikinet/wikijs-yam-content/migrate.md

 ## 4. Migrate on [yam.finance](https://yam.finance)

+> Migration requires two transactions.
+Perform both transactions to migrate!
+{.is-info}

 Follow the instructions on [yam.finance](https://yam.finance) to connect your wallet and perform the migration.

 In the migration, your YAM will be exchanged for YAMv2.

-> Migration requires two transactions.
-Perform both transactions to migrate!
+> [Due to rebasing](/rebase), you will receive 1 YAMv2 for every ~10 YAM that you migrate.
 {.is-info}

 The first transaction will call `approve` on the YAMv1 token contract, `0x0e2298E3B3390e3b945a5456fBf59eCc3f55DA16`.
 It allows the migration contract to manage your tokens.